professor emeritus at Department of Information Technology, Division of Visual Information and Interaction

 Most of the previous work has been related to cancer research but now we are also turning into modern cell biology problems.
 Digital imaging cytometry is a field of rapidly growing importance.
 One of my former PhD students, Carolina Wählby, is now professor of Quantitative Microscopy and is very successfully leading this research in close collaboration with the Science for Life Laboratory project.

 But cell image analysis is not my only interest.
 I also work with other medical images e.g. from radiology (CT, MR) or nuclear medicine (PET, SPECT).
-One of our main early results in that field was the development of acomputerized brain atlas.
-Currently we have an exciting project on using haptic interaction to supplement the visual one in exploring medical images in particular for planning of maxillofacial surgery.
+We have also had a project on using haptic interaction to supplement the visual one in exploring medical images in particular for planning of maxillofacial surgery.
+Professor Ingela Nyström is continuing work on that project.
 We also have collaboration with Örjan Smedby at KTH on whole body angiographic images.
+This work recently resulted in a PhD thesis by Kristina Lidayová.

 Our research at CBA also covers many other things.
 The first full professor in image analysis at the centre, starting 1993, was Gunilla Borgefors.
 She is well established in the field of digital geometry where she has made several fundamental contributions.
 Those methods are used in many of our applied projects both by her students and mine.
-A couple of her former students, Robin Strand and Filip Malmberg are working in close collaboration with the Radiology Department at Uppsala University developing fundamental medical image analysis algorithms.
+One of her former students, Robin Strand is currently head of our Vi2 division.
+He and Filip Malmberg are working in close collaboration with the Radiology Department at Uppsala University developing fundamental medical image analysis algorithms.

-For a much more complete account of our research I refer to the other web-pages at www.cb.uu.se e.g. the personal web-pages of my colleagues and students and in particular to our annual report which lists all our current projects, publications, collaboration partners and other recent activities.
+For a much more complete account of our research I refer to the other web-pages at www.cb.uu.se e.g. the personal web-pages of my colleagues and students and in particular to our annual report which each year lists all our ongoing projects, publications, collaboration partners and other activities.

 Please contact the directory administrator for the organization (department or similar) to correct possible errors in the information.